bigbluebutton/bigbluebutton.github.io/_posts/2015-04-04-release-notes.md

   * **Auto-translate disabled** -  Google Translate APIs are [no longer free](http://code.google.com/apis/language/translate/overview.html) so the auto translate feature is now disabled by default until we can determine the best way to support their new model (see [1079](http://code.google.com/p/bigbluebutton/issues/detail?id=1079))

-  * **bbb-conf now Installs development tools** - To make it easer to develop BigBlueButton, `bbb-conf` can now install a build environment on a BigBlueButton server within any account with sudo privileges.
+  * **bbb-conf now Installs development tools** - To make it easier to develop BigBlueButton, `bbb-conf` can now install a build environment on a BigBlueButton server within any account with sudo privileges.

   * **Under the hood** -  Replaced activemq with redis.
 Updated red5 to RC1.
 Updated FreeSWITCH to a snapshot of 1.0.7.
 BigBlueButton no longer requires installation of mysql.